Chapter 7 - Your health

 Repatriation Pharmaceutical Benefits Card (Orange Card)

-British, other Commonwealth or allied veterans with qualifying service from World War I or World War II, aged 70 years or over, and have been resident in Australia for 10 years or more, you may be eligible to receive a Repatriation Pharmaceutical Benefits Card (Orange Card).
+British, other Commonwealth or allied veterans with qualifying service from World War I or World War II, aged 70 years or over, and have been resident in Australia for 10 years or more, may be eligible to receive a Repatriation Pharmaceutical Benefits Card (Orange Card).
 The Orange Card entitles you to receive a wide range of medicines and wound dressings prescribed by your doctor for the treatment of your medical conditions, under the Repatriation Pharmaceutical Benefits Scheme.

 Note: The Orange Card is for PHARMACEUTICALS ONLY and cannot be used for any medical or other health care treatment.